-15 The lot, yard, setback and height limitations for the M District are summarized in Appendix A to this Zoning Ordinance.
+12 The lot, yard, setback and height limitations for the M District are summarized in Appendix A to this Zoning Ordinance.

-- H. Permitted Accessory Uses, Setbacks, and Size Restrictions: Accessory structures and uses shall be allowed when compatible with and customarily incidental to the primary permitted or special use on the property, and shall be subject to the following regulations: - (1) All accessory structures shall maintain a minimum setback of ten (10') feet from the side and rear property lines, and shall not be located in front yards or front corner yards.
-However, where a side or rear lot line coincides with a side or rear lot line in a residential or institutional use, the "Transition Yard" requirements shall govern accessory structure setbacks. - (2) No more than two (2) roofed accessory structures are permitted on any one zoning lot, and the combined square footage of all roofed accessory structures on a zoning lot shall not exceed five hundred (500) square feet. - (3) No manufacturing is permitted in any accessory structure.
+- (1) All accessory structures shall maintain a minimum setback of ten (10') feet from the side and rear property lines, and shall not be located in front yards or front corner yards.
+However, where a side or rear lot line coincides with a side or rear lot line in a residential or institutional use, the "Transition Yard" requirements shall govern accessory structure setbacks.
+All accessory structures shall be located at least ten (10) feet from a principal structure and any other accessory structures. - (2) No more than two (2) roofed accessory structures are permitted on any one zoning lot, and the combined square footage of all roofed accessory structures on a zoning lot shall not exceed five hundred (500) square feet. - (3) No manufacturing is permitted in any accessory structure.